usafa-astro-201/2024-spring/00 preparation/readme.md

 You will complete and submit all assignments as follows

 - complete assignment, save, commit changes to your local repository
+  - remember to change the *authorized resources* section to _documentation_
 - push changes to origin/remote repository/github
 - On github.com (not in tortoisegit) request a review using a pull request
   - click on *pull requests* -> *new*